-There are so many things to do in Margaret River with kids, but the main appeal of coming to Western Australia’s wine region, of course, is to visit the Margaret River wineries and taste the wine.
+There are so many things to do in Margaret River with kids, but the main appeal of coming to Western Australia’s Margaret River wine region, of course, is to visit the Margaret River wineries and taste the famous Margaret River wine.
 There are so many fabulous wineries in Margaret River.
 In fact the 200+ Margaret River wineries are responsible for 20% of Australia’s premium wine, so you know you are in for a treat.

-So if you are trying to decide where to eat in the Margaret River, here we give you our pick of the best Margaret River wineries for lunch.
+So if you are looking for some fabulous Margaret River food, here we give you our pick of the best wineries in Margaret River for lunch.
 And the best news for those visiting Margaret River with kids?
 They are all child-friendly too!

-Located overlooking the Gunyulgup Valley, this family friendly Margaret River winery has it all: fabulous views over the vineyards, award-winning wine, delicious cuisine, and a playground to keep the kids busy while the grown ups enjoy a leisurely lunch.
-Renowned as being one of the best restaurants in Margaret River, Will’s Domain is setting the standards for Mod Oz cuisine in the region.
+Located overlooking the Gunyulgup Valley, this family friendly Margaret River winery has it all: fabulous views over the Margaret River vineyards, award-winning wine, delicious cuisine, and a playground to keep the kids busy while the grown ups enjoy a leisurely lunch.
+Renowned as one of the best Margaret River winery restaurants, Will’s Domain is setting the standards for Mod Oz cuisine in the region.

 The a la carte menu is littered with interesting concoctions such as Grilled Marron with preserved onion congee and kombu, or Wagin Duck with kohlrabi, quince and Japanese mustard, or opt for the 5- or 7-course degustation menu, served with matching wines, of course.

 One of the most famous wineries in Margaret River, Leeuwin Estate is renowned for its stunning Margaret River wines, most notably its Arts Series Chardonnay and Arts Series Cabernet Sauvignon.
-But Leeuwin Estate is also famous for having one of the best Margaret River restaurants.
+But Leeuwin Estate is also famous for dishing up one of the best winery lunches in Margaret River.

 Utilising a “paddock to plate” philosophy, the Leeuwin Estate restaurant focuses on regional produce, and working with local suppliers to create seasonal menus, creating inventive dishes such as South West yabbies, papaya salad and gochujang and ‘Big Red’ Pork rack with jamon, persimmon and hazelnuts.